SoftwareAG/cumulocity-flexy-integration-ui/README.md

 1. Click on the "add application" button, again on the right side of the action bar.
   ![Screenshot highlighting the position of the button in the top right of the page](_media/add-application-button.png)
 1. In the "Add application" dialog, proceed through following steps as following:
-    1. Choose "Duplicate Application"
+    1. Choose "Duplicate existing application"
       ![](_media/add-application-dialog.png)
-    1. Click on "Device Certification"
+    1. Click on "Device management"
       ![](_media/device-certification-option.png)
     1. Submit the dialog by clicking "Duplicate", without making further changes.
       ![](_media/device-management-config.png)
 1. Wait a short moment for the device management, including the added plugin, being created.
-1. Access the duplicated "Devcie manegement" application via the app switcher.
+1. Access the duplicated "Devcie management" application via the app switcher.
   ![](_media/app-switcher.png)
 1. The "Devices" » "Flexy Registration" navigation item should now be avilable to you.
   ![](_media/plugin-navigation.png)